 Which is okay to say, except that they do work by and large.
 Even in humans.

-Scepticism toward pharmacotherapy is widespread and often well intended.
+Scepticism toward pharmacotherapy is widespread and often well intentioned.
 But it conveys disapproval of those who use such medications, including those who come to rely on them to live meaningful lives.

 And who could disapprove of cuddly-wuddly penguins?